mnellemann/sysmon/server/README.md

 ### Influx Database

-Create a database for the metrics:
+Create a database for the metrics and adjust duration as you prefer:

 ```text
 CREATE DATABASE "sysmon" WITH DURATION 90d REPLICATION 1;